LeaveeZ/Hello-World/README.md

 # Hello, World!
- First repository from Git and Github course.
+ First repository from a Git and Github course.

 Repository created during a live class.